Federal judge rebuffs gas industry on code requirements for electric heat pumps

 A federal judge Tuesday denied a request from the natural gas industry to vacate new Washington building code requirements that call for the installation of heat pumps in new residential and commercial buildings.

-In a ruling from the bench, Chief Judge Stanley Bastian of the U.S. District Court in Eastern Washington said he did not want to delay an update statewide building codes and cause a “chilling effect” on other agencies trying to address climate change, according to a news release from Earthjustice, a nonprofit environmental law organization and an intervenor, or third party, in the case.
+In a ruling from the bench, Chief Judge Stanley Bastian of the U.S. District Court in Eastern Washington said he did not want to delay an update to statewide building codes and cause a “chilling effect” on other agencies trying to address climate change, according to a news release from Earthjustice, a nonprofit environmental law organization and an intervenor, or third party, in the case.

 The new building codes were set to take effect in July.
 In May, the Washington State Building Code Council delayed implementation of code changes until late October.
 The move followed a federal appeals court ruling that scrapped similar rules in California, and as opponents to Washington’s policy filed their own legal challenge.